t2mdev/docs-vc/_docs/cloud.md

 ![Cloud Portal](/assets/images/cloud.2.png){:width="750px"}

 The Dashboard provides a broad overview of your organization’s cloud services in a few distinct sections.
 At the top of the page is the Application Bar.
-Here, each application your orgnaization has subscribed to is available.
-By default, all users will see Settings and Log Out.
+Here you can find the application you are currently logged into.
+The menu in the upper left corner allows you are access all of the applications you have access to.

 ![Cloud Portal](/assets/images/cloud.3.png){:width="750px"}